Muriel Pavlow

 Muriel Lilian Pavlow (27 June 1921 – 19 January 2019) was a British actress.
 Her mother was French and her father Russian.

 Early life

 Muriel was born in Lewisham, south-east London, to Boris Pavlov, a Russian émigré and salesman, and his French wife Germaine.
 They changed their name to Pavlow to sound more British.
-She grew up in Rickmansworth, Hertfordshire, and was educated at Colne Valley school in Rickmansworth, Hertfordshire, and in Lausanne.
+She grew up in Rickmansworth, Hertfordshire, and was educated at Colne Valley school in Rickmansworth and in Lausanne (Switzerland).